III. FINANCIAL AID

 Graduate students who receive funding from an external source during the years included in their original funding offer made at the time of admission are not guaranteed that they can defer (i.e., bank) their sociology funding for use in future years in the program.
 We try to find a university fellowship or TA position for a student who gets outside funding on a one-to-one year substitution for years beyond the original funding offer (assuming reasonable progress).
 However, we cannot promise that such a substitution will be available.
 No such substitutions of funding will be made beyond the seventh year in the program.
 We hope that this policy does not dissuade students from applying for prestigious external fellowships.
 Fellowships from the National Science Foundation and other organizations are an important indicator of one’s potential as a scholar, and can open doors on the job market and for future funding opportunities from such organizations.

-International students: Out-of-state tuition is paid for all international sociology graduate students funded on fellowships or teaching assistantships.
+International students: Full tuition is paid for all international sociology graduate students funded on fellowships or teaching assistantships.

 Before the end of each semester, funded students should pick up their tuition remission form (RT-100) from the Sociology Graduate Administrator.
 Students must submit this form to the Cashier’s Office along with a copy of their term bill.
 Fellows must also pay their campus, computer, and school fees online.
 Tuition remission forms are due to Student Accounting by the term bill deadline.
 If a student does not submit their tuition remission form by the deadline, they must pay a $125 late fee.